 “If you want to create a new future and be defined by that future, then you would have to keep your mind on that future, and you would have to teach your body to emotionally experience that future before it happens.
 If you can keep refining your vision—keep remembering it, keep thinking about it, and keep holding your attention on it—if you can truly feel the emotions of it, you’re engaged in the conditioning process.
 The only difference is now you’re conditioning your body to subconsciously be emotionally connected to a new future.
 So that’s the thought and the feeling, the stimulus and the response, the vision and the emotion which is conditioning the body into the future, instead of the past.”

 Would this be a way for you to start believing in a possible future?
 Or that if the leaders of your organization present a new vision or strategic direction that you first do some inner work?
 To imagine from a kind of childish curiosity how that vision relates to your current job and responsibilities?
 And how things could unfold or emerge out of that transformation?
 But also that you then find questions that spark creative conversations about that vision or strategic direction.
-Not to forget that the leaders within the organisations need to embrace time, effort and heart to engage in these conversations.
+Not to forget that the leaders within the organisations need to embrace time, effort and heart to engage in these conversations or better, facilitate it.
 It works both ways, don’t you agree?

 How much space do you create in your organisation to engage on transformational topics?